jhui/jhui.github.io/_posts/2017-03-16-CNN-Convolutional-neural-network.markdown

 classifier_b = tf.Variable(tf.constant(1.0, shape=[num_labels]))
 ```

-Here is the full code for completness.
+Here is the full code for completeness.
 Nevertheless, the code requires the datafile 'notMNIST.pickle' to run which is not provided here.
 ```pyhton
 import matplotlib.pyplot as plt import numpy as np